Television City: History

-When it became standard for sitcoms to tape in front of a studio audience in the 1970s, many shows were recorded on soundstages at Television City, such as All in the Family, Maude, and Good Times.
-The ABC sitcoms Three's Company and Welcome Back, Kotter were also taped at Television City.

-CBS Television City is also home to CBS's visual effects studio, CBS Digital, and the CBS Records music label.
-"Television City" is a registered trademark of CBS for its TV production facilities.

 In September 2017, CBS investigated selling the property due to a development boom in the Fairfax District.
 As a result of this possibility, the city of Los Angeles is taking steps (as of May 2018) to officially declare the facility a historic and cultural monument.
-CBS Corp. sold Television City to Los Angeles real estate investment company Hackman Capital Partners for $750 million in a deal finalized in mid-December 2018.
+CBS Corp. sold Television City to Los Angeles real estate investment company Hackman Capital Partners for $750 million in a deal finalized on December 10, 2018.
 The deal gives the buyer the right to use the Television City name.
-CBS programs produced at Television City, including The Price Is Right, The Young and the Restless, The Bold and the Beautiful, and The Late Late Show with James Corden, will continue to be based at Television City, as well as the headquarters of the CBS international unit.
+Certain CBS programs produced at Television City, including The Young and the Restless and The Bold and the Beautiful, will continue to be based at Television City, as well as the headquarters of the CBS international unit.

 Architecture

 The stark modern architecture at Television City consists of black and white planes meeting at razor-sharp corners, with accents of dazzling red, the work of Pereira & Luckman of Los Angeles.
 The studio facility was built to handle the larger production needs for the network, most of which took place at the rather cramped CBS Columbia Square.
 The building's black and white color scheme was also used to identify areas where it was designed to be expanded.
 Black walls and glass walls indicated "temporary" structure that could be removed during expansion, while white areas were "permanent".

 The building initially held four soundstages (Studios 31, 33, 41, and 43), but a renovation in the late 1980s added two new soundstages to the east of the original building (Studios 36 and 46), plus additional office/storage space and technical facilities.
 Later, another renovation further added two more studios (Studios 56 and 58) in what had been rehearsal halls in the original building.
 The original plans for Television City called for 24 soundstages, before CBS executives decided to settle with just the initial four.

+In 1998, Studio 33 was dedicated as the "Bob Barker Studio" in honor of the 5,000th episode of CBS's game show The Price Is Right, which had filmed its present run in the studio from 1972 to 2023.